hikari's graphics demos

 - spoopy (October 2015), the remains of an abandoned project to create a Halloween-themed game.

 In November 2022 I wrote a tool called obj-to-html which lets you turn arbitrary low-poly textured 3D models into HTML and CSS.
 I guess that's the culmination of my decade of off-and-on experimentation with this topic!
+In January 2023 I wrote a blog post about how I did it, if you're interested.

 - Warring floodfill cellular automata.
 It's not really a graphics demo per se, but it is fun to watch.
 Uses the 2D Canvas API to throw the pixels at the screen; the cellular automata could probably be ported to WebGL if I felt like it, but it runs fast enough on the CPU as-is.